5 Best Mutual Funds to Fight Inflation

 Still, VIPSX is one of the best mutual funds for inflation.
 It's right for investors who want to diversify their fixed-income holdings, usually to complement a core bond holding that might not perform as well in an inflationary environment.

 Note: Investors able to invest at least $50,000 can get the same exposure at a lower expense ratio (0.10%) via Vanguard's Admiral shares (VAIPX).

 - Dividend yield: 1.2%

 Value stocks tend to perform better than growth stocks during periods of rising inflation and rising interest rates, for multiple reasons.

 For one, value stocks generally boast strong present cash flows that are expected to slow over time, whereas growth stocks have little to no current cash flow now but is expected to rise.
 However, inflation erodes at that expectation for future cash flows, which hurts growth stock prices today.

 Also, some value stocks are simply built to benefit from higher interest rates.
 Take financial stocks, which can increase the spread between their rates on loans as rates rise, even as they continue to pay low rates to customers on their deposit accounts.
-Financials make up more than a quarter of DODGX's portfolio, including top-three holdings Wells Fargo (WFC), Capital One Financial (COF) and Charles Schwab (SCHW).
+Financials make up roughly a quarter of DODGX's portfolio, including top-five holdings Wells Fargo (WFC), Charles Schwab (SCHW) and Capital One Financial (COF).

-With a team management approach (average tenure is 12.4 years), performance that consistently beats category averages, and a low expense ratio of just 0.52%, it's easy to understand why Dodge & Cox Stock stands tall among its peers.
+With a team management approach (average tenure is 13.2 years), performance that consistently beats category averages and a low expense ratio of just 0.52%, it's easy to understand why Dodge & Cox Stock stands tall among its peers.